websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-performance-panel/about-the-content-performance-panel.md

 > Available: Liferay 7.3+.
 Some Content Performance options are only available starting with Liferay DXP 7.4.

-The *Content Performance* panel is a global application for analyzing performance metrics of your content, like traffic acquisition channels or the number of views over time.
-Using the Content Performance panel, content teams can periodically assess and adapt their content strategy.
+The Content Performance panel is a global application for analyzing performance metrics of your content, like traffic acquisition channels or the number of views over time.
+Content teams can use the Content Performance panel to periodically assess and adapt their content strategy.
 The Content Performance panel is available for assets based on a [Display Page Template](../site-building/displaying-content/using-display-page-templates/displaying-content-with-display-page-templates.md) and starting with Liferay DXP 7.4, for [Content](../../site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md) and [Widget](../site-building/creating-pages/using-widget-pages/adding-widgets-to-a-page.md) Pages.

 To learn how to analyze your content performance quantitatively using the Content Performance panel, see [Analyze Content Metrics Using the Content Performance panel](./analyze-content-metrics-using-content-performance-panel.md).